-There is a highly sensuous quality to the American retail experience, whether easing a toasty warm Potbellian sandwich or a Culver’s fudge pecan frozen custard sundae into your mouth, navigating the broad aisles of a Walmart (designed for people hooked up to oxygen canisters in their mobility carts), or perusing the apparel and guns at an outdoor recreation chain such as Gander Mountain.
-The latter’s elegant gun displays behind glass cabinets are laid out with the patient precision of a history museum curator.
+There is a highly sensuous quality to the American retail experience, whether easing a toasty warm Potbellian sandwich or a Culver’s fudge pecan frozen custard sundae into your mouth, navigating the broad aisles of a Walmart (designed for people hooked up to oxygen canisters in their electric carts), or perusing the apparel and guns at an outdoor recreation chain such as Gander Mountain.
+The latter’s elegant gun displays are laid out behind glass cabinets with the patient precision of a museum curator.
 The hushed church-like atmosphere of the store, the combat green industrial carpeting, the wide wiggle room between the clothing carousels (reducing your risk of bumping into a customer with a concealed weapon), the durable feel of the fabrics’ weave in the fingers, the astonishing variety of pockets, the stylish camouflage patterns on everything from rifles to sunglasses, and the great deals (five dollars for a genuine Australian Akubra hat)—all conspire to make shopping intensely satisfying, even for types such as myself who don’t normally enjoy shopping.

 For a culture that prides itself on individualism, American design is surprisingly uniform throughout the country.
-The straight lines and perpendiculars, the strongly balanced symmetries, the calibrated surfaces from shiny to rough and textured, the dedicated space surrounding buildings emphatically demarcated by manicured landscaping and freshly mowed lawns, and the extraordinarily large shopping mall parking lots, enable everything to be properly placed, by being put in its proper place (and is the correlative of Americans’ need for ample personal space).
+The straight lines and perpendiculars, the strongly balanced symmetries, the calibrated surfaces from shiny to rough and textured, the dedicated space surrounding buildings emphatically demarcated by manicured landscaping and freshly mowed lawns, and the extraordinarily large shopping mall parking lots, enable everything to be properly placed by being put in its proper place (the correlative of Americans’ need for ample personal space).
 We also have the regulation cinderblocks coated in thick semi-gloss paint structuring prisons, schools, medical centers and government buildings and designed to survive tornadoes; the white stucco ceilings of motel rooms and de rigueur quilted floral bedspreads in golds and browns; the surprisingly sturdy tubular aluminum door handles of commercial shops polished to matte silver and their black aluminum door frames that open and close with ease; the unobstructed residential sidewalks so satisfying to the feet and the eyes with their sloping curbs and tiny rainwater troughs (and the special affection we feel for their crumbling counterparts in depressed neighborhoods); the solidly constructed tables and chairs in diners that never wobble and the equal reliability of the blueberry and lemon meringue pies; the tried-and-true appropriateness of every commercial shop sign’s typeface and design; the lonely beauty of the American stop sign (invisible to foreign newcomers who drive right past it).

 Everything in its proper place.
 Yet what often fills this all-American space is the most unseemly and improper of sights.
 Until I had a revelation on my latest visit to my homeland.
 The sight had grown more startling with each trip back.
 I finally needed to rationalize it, and I succeeded in doing so by a mental 180-degree reversal of perspective.

 You may have heard of the “People of Walmart,” pictures of whom circulate on the web.
 A demeaning phrase, to be sure, but I’ll use it as my starting point anyway.
-We refer to the loudly or obnoxiously dressed, often overweight folk you see in Walmarts, supermarkets and other venues where everyone can be seen passing through, but above all Walmart because its size ensures the largest audience for these lovable harlequins to parade their inimitable fashions: transvestites or transsexuals of indeterminate age and sex, cosmetics painted on so thickly you wonder if it’s Halloween; grannies in garishly dyed hair and miniskirts; dazed people with meth-ravaged faces; fat middle-aged dudes showing off their thong underwear when they bend over, and the like.
+We refer to the loudly or obnoxiously dressed, often overweight folk you see in Walmarts, supermarkets and other venues where everyone can be seen passing through, but above all Walmart because its size ensures the largest audience for these lovable harlequins to parade their inimitable fashions: transvestites or transsexuals of indeterminate age and sex, cosmetics painted on so thickly you wonder if it’s not Halloween; grannies in garishly dyed hair and miniskirts; dazed people with meth-ravaged faces; fat middle-aged dudes showing off their thong underwear as they bend over, and the like.

 But it’s mostly the sight of the obese that shocks and awes—and impresses.
 What’s impressive is not how obese they are but how shameless and confident they appear in their obesity.
-They stand or sit there in their mobility carts, examining the goods on store shelves or waiting in line at the cashier, with expressions of perfect calm and equipoise, as if they were not in fact distressing to the eye, as if they couldn’t give a damn and they don’t, even as their gut sack spills out like some massive scrotum because their shirt isn’t long enough to contain it.
+They stand or sit there in their carts, examining the goods on store shelves or waiting in line at the cashier, with expressions of perfect calm and equipoise, as if they were not in fact distressing to the eye, as if they couldn’t give a damn and they don’t, even as their gut sack spills out like some massive scrotum because their shirt isn’t long enough to contain it.
 And that, to me, is really cool.
 As soon as I realize this, I see their beauty, their peculiarly American beauty, their rococo beauty.
 Why rococo?
 This requires a brief historical digression before I loop back to this question later.

 The clean facades of contemporary US design in fact proceeds from an unbroken tradition going back through nineteenth-century Colonial Revivalist, eighteenth-century Neoclassical and Georgian, and ultimately the plain facades of seventeenth-century Colonialist architectures, but stripped down and streamlined into an equally plain Modernist uniformity.
 What these styles all have in common is a rigorous prioritizing of balance and space over plasticity and ornament.
 The pendulum of the Western aesthetic has regularly oscillated between these two poles since Greek and Roman antiquity, that of purity and symmetry on the one hand, and complexity and extravagance on the other.
 In reaction to austere Renaissance Classicism, the Baroque countered with asymmetry, curvature and play.
 Ultimately this tendency descended into ornamentation and filigree—frivolity for its own sake, the kitsch of the eighteenth century—which defined the Rococo period.
-Though dismissed at the time by the refined and discerning as vulgar and distasteful, the fashion for Rococo spread until the pendulum swung back to the Neoclassicism of the mid-1700s and its Apollonian principle of simplicity of form and function.
-Romanticism represented the next swing to Dionysian excess, before Modernism returned once again to severity and functionality.
+Though dismissed at the time by the refined and discerning as vulgar and distasteful, the fashion for Rococo spread until the pendulum swung back again to the Neoclassicism of the mid-1700s and its Apollonian principle of simplicity of form and function.
+Romanticism represented the next swing to Dionysian excess, before Modernism returned once again to severity and functionalism.

 Every nation has its defining features.
 The United States has always had a soft spot, indeed a powerful bias, for Classicism, apparent as much today as in the past in the spare lines and symmetries of American design.
 There is little space for play and riot, except within the tame confines of certain restaurant and hotel signboards employing antique-style typefaces with rococoesque curlicues (e.g. Edwardian Script and Bickham Script Pro), conjuring up the calligraphy of the Declaration of Independence—and by implication conservative American values.
 There is also the cartoony type of commercial logo such as the Potbelly sign pictured above, whose irregular script also has a rococo feel.
 Beyond the shop sign, however, the true rococo spirit—spontaneity, elaboration, ornamentation—must find alternative outlets for expression.
 In the contemporary American city, the only really genuine example is the brilliant, gorgeous “balloon”-style graffiti art originating in New York City in the 1970s.

 I lived there in the final years of that decade and remember the graffiti onslaught well.
 The walls lining the subway and railroad tracks formed an ideal infinitely unfurling canvass.
 It was the sardonic answer to the niggardly spots on museum walls doled out to the artistic elite.
-The walls of buildings in depressed urban neighborhoods offered more extensive and unlimited canvasses.
+The walls of buildings in depressed urban neighborhoods offered more extensive and unlimited canvass.
 The only fee for the use of these huge gallery spaces was the cost of spray paint, appropriately stolen.
 Then they grew brazen and took over the subway cars themselves, both inside and outside, every square inch, until you couldn’t make out what station you were in because the windows were spray-painted over.
-The city clamped down and eventually got the graffiti out of the subway, but by then the virus had spread to every city in the world.
+The city clamped down and eventually got the graffiti out of the subway, but by then the virus had spread to almost every city in the world.

 Like the virus, rococo’s essential feature is its capacity to replicate, to reproduce a pattern: the patterns of lace, crystals or snowflakes.
 It’s also exemplified by the multiplying glyphs of graffiti art that fold onto one another in tightly interlaced sequences or expand outward in infinite regression.
 Rococo-like graffiti threatens to creep onto every American surface like vines, like a disease, more successfully in the inner city but also the suburbs.
 As it is something that needs to be contained it is of course illegal, though like weeds it’s ineradicable, and it crops up everywhere regardless of efforts to stamp it out.